alexkolo/rag_nutrition_facts_blog/README.md

 - using Docker Compose:
   - ensure docker compose exists: `docker compose version`, if not then [install it](https://docs.docker.com/compose/install/linux/)
-  - build & run container: `docker compose up -d`
+  - build & run container: `docker compose up`
   - view it in the browser via this url: <http://localhost:8501>
   - stop it: `docker compose down`